mrlini/mrlini.github.io/content/teaching/csa/_index.md

 - 4 = Runtime crash.
 - 7 = All of the above are OK but the implementation is not quite complete
 - 10 = Complete implementation and correct execution.

+## For students who failed this course in the past and are taking it again this year:

+- According to the faculty regulations, students who failed this course and are retaking it, must comply with all the requirements of the current promotion.
+As a result:
+  - Until the 12th of October 2025 they must contact a teaching assistant and be included in a laboratory group.
+  - __All rules/requirements presented above (course/seminar/lab/tests) also apply to students who are retaking the course__.
+  - These students will be will be distributed evenly within the groups/subgroups to ensure an even workload.
+  - Students will be consistent and will participate in the same time interval at the seminar and laboratory activities.

 ## laboratory work